Blue

 we reserve for ourselves and never want

 our children to have to know.
-You
+You knew

 at this moment she could only be suffering